Skip to content

 Travel or Short Term Use

-For stability and support when traveling or for short term use, Our Compact Toilet Rail is a good option.
-It has the most compact design of any of our toilet rails and fits securely to any toilet seat with tool-free installation.
-Our Raised Toilet Seat is another highly portable option, with a plastic body that can secure to round or elongated toilets.
-The adjustable knob lets you attach it securely without tools.
+For stability and support when traveling or for short-term use, our compact toilet rail is a good option.
+It has the most compact design of any of our toilet rails and fits securely to any toilet seat with a tool-free installation.
+Our raised toilet seat is another highly portable option, featuring a plastic body that can secure to round or elongated toilets.
+The adjustable knob allows for secure attachment without tools.

 Raised Toilet Seat for Surgery Recovery